Tejaswireddyallam/GDPFall2024-Group2/README.md

 I had done research on user authentication best practices for telemedicine application.

 I have analyzed some key points from the feedback given by the client on the data management plan.

+Worked on updation of ER Diagram with new tables and connections and updated datatypes.